 It seems like Independence Day is always about burgers, hot dogs, ribs, and chicken, but that doesn't mean that vegetarians (or plain vegetable lovers like me) can't celebrate their independence with a whole mess of smoky, charred, grilled foods and delicious side dishes as well.
 This year, unfortunately, I'm going to be out of the country on July 4th (I know!), but in my head, this is the menu I'd be serving at my backyard cookout.
 And okay, I would probably make a burger and a hot dog or two anyway, for the folks who really want them, but trust me: Vegetarians will not feel left out.

 In fact, I dare you to take the vegetable challenge: Replace one of your standard Fourth of July recipes with just one item off this list.
 Serve those black bean burgers instead of beef burgers, or perhaps the tofu banh mi in place of a grilled chicken sandwich, and just see if it isn't the very first thing to disappear from the table.
-More crowd-pleasing vegetarian dishes for the Fourth right this way.

 Make-Ahead Salads and Appetizers